lrleon/RepData_PeerAssessment1/PA1_template.md

 ```

 ```
-## Error: object 'step.avg.by.day' not found
+## Error in head(step.avg.by.day): object 'step.avg.by.day' not found
 ```

 Now we plot the average through of the time of a day: